nbyouri/blog/_posts/2014-07-06-pkgsrc_intro.md

 	/pkgsrc/work/wm/2bwm/work/.destdir//usr/local/share/man/man1/hidden.1
 	/pkgsrc/work/wm/2bwm/work/.destdir//usr/pkg

-Which doesn't look right since our `LOCALBASE` is `/usr/pkg`.
+This doesn't look right since our `LOCALBASE` is `/usr/pkg`.

 	# make print-PLIST

-returns nothing, because 2bwm installs files in the wrong place, we need to fix 2bwm's own Makefile to use the right `DESTDIR` and `PREFIX`, that is set to the right place by pkgsrc.
+returns nothing, because 2bwm installs files in the wrong place so we need to fix 2bwm's own Makefile to use the right `DESTDIR` and `PREFIX`, that is set to the right place by pkgsrc.
 Let's inspect how 2bwm installs:

 From 2bwm's Makefile: